-- It means they agree with the decision they made on your Level 1 Appeal and will not change it.
-This is called "upholding the decision." - The notice you get will tell you in writing what you can do if you wish to continue with the review process.
-It will give you the details about how to go on to the next level of appeal, which is handled by an Administrative Law Judge or attorney adjudicator.
+- It means they agree with the decision they made on your Level 1 appeal.
+This is called upholding the decision. - The notice you get will tell you in writing what you can do if you wish to continue with the review process.